 Jewish labour camps in and around Amsterdam 1941 - 1944

 In the context of the 75th anniversary in 2020 of the Dutch Liberation, the Amsterdamse Bos presents the exhibition Forced Labour in the Amsterdamse Bos – Jewish labour camps in and around Amsterdam 1941 – 1944.
-The exhibition will be held from 2 September 2021 until 3 April 2022.
+The exhibition will be held from 2 September 2021 until 3 April 2022 in the Boswinkel.

 The Amsterdamse Bos was created and planted as part of an unemployment project in the 1930’s.
 Much less known is the fact that during World War II, the Bos had special labour camps for Jewish men who were forced to work there.
 Their tragic history will now be shared with a wide audience for the first time.Book your visit (free)

 Out of the shade

 During World War II, in and around Amsterdam there were no less than 13 labour camps specially for Jewish men who were forced to work there.
-Of these camps, 4 were in the Amsterdamse Bos and one at Schiphol-Oost (airport).
-The camps were a link in the persecution of the Jews by the German occupier, in which Dutch institutions also played an active role.
+Of these camps, 4 were in the Amsterdamse Bos and 1 at Schiphol-Oost (airport).
+They were a link in the persecution of the Jews by the German occupier, in which Dutch institutions also played a role.
 For many Jews the labour camps turned out to be a gateway for deportation to Auschwitz and Sobibor.

 In the exhibition, the Amsterdamse Bos shows this lesser-known dark side of its history, through personal stories, photos, objects, documents and video images.
 There is a walking tour of locations where work was done, a podcast and specially designed artwork.
 There is an educational program for schools.

 - September 1: Opening exhibition for press and invited guests